-3.4.
 Challenges and Prospects for Future Development

-There are many issues surrounding the commercialization of cultured meat in science, law, and society.
+There are many issues surrounding the commercialization of cultured meat in science, and society.
 Achieving large-scale manufacturing at a reasonable cost, negotiating intricate regulatory environments, guaranteeing safety, and promoting customer acceptability are the main obstacles.

-Economical Large-scale manufacturing significant progress in cell culture techniques, biomanufacturing techniques, and culture medium optimization is needed to produce cultured meat at a commercially feasible scale (Post et al., 2020).
+Large-scale manufacturing, significant progress in cell culture techniques, biomanufacturing techniques, and culture medium optimization are needed to produce economically cultured meat at a commercially feasible scale (Post et al., 2020).
 The efficiency and robustness of current technologies are insufficient to rival traditional meat production.
 To increase output while cutting expenses, advancements in tissue and bioreactor engineering are essential (Zhang et al., 2020).
-To make cultured meat a viable alternative, it is also necessary to create affordable culture medium and bioreactor designs (Lee et al., 2023).
+To make cultured meat a viable alternative, it is also necessary to produce affordable culture medium and bioreactor designs (Lee et al., 2023).
 Moreover, to address these issues, it is suggested that interdisciplinary research be integrated, including sophisticated bioreactor engineering and synthetic biology (Zhang et al., 2020).

 There are a lot of regulatory obstacles to overcome, including uncertainty over how cultured meat will be regulated under current laws.
 The implementation of a well-defined regulatory framework is vital to guarantee both consumer trust and safety.
-Furthermore, for regulatory compliance and customer acceptability, developing sensitive and specialized analytical instruments is essential, such as sensors for food safety monitoring (Djisalov et al., 2021).
+Furthermore, for compliance regulatory and customer developing acceptability, sensitive specialized analytical instruments is essential, such as sensors for food safety monitoring (Djisalov et al., 2021).
 The social and political environment must also be navigated by technology, considering issues like ethics, media coverage, religious beliefs, and possible economic effects (Bryant, 2020).